 The top ten countries with the most UNESCO World Heritage Sites all have their own unique reasons as to why they are in the top ten.

 The United States has many cultural sites mostly thanks to a rich indigenous history.
 These sites include places such as Taos Pueblo.
 It also has some sites from the 19th and 20th centuries, such as the Statue of Liberty.
 Most notably, the United States has some of the most natural World Heritage Sites due to its vast size, varied climates, and national parks.
-These include sites including the Roman Empire and the Renaissance.
-Some of the cultural sites in Italy include the Villa Romana del Casale and the Castel del Monte.
+These include sites including the Grand Canyon and Yellowstone National Parks.

 Benefits and Drawbacks of Housing UNESCO World Heritage Sites